Useurmind/ModuleInject/Doc.ModuleInject/method_injection.md

 The second way requires you to implement a special interface of the component that you want to inject into through method injection.

-This interface is called IInitializable.
+This interface is called `IInitializable`.
 It is generic  and it's type parameters are the types of the parameters that go into the function that is used for method injection.
 Here is the version with one parameter:

     public interface IInitializable<TArgument>
     {